Banda

 - Parental Engagement

-- Parents are actively involved in their children's education, emphasizing the importance of cultural knowledge and practical skills.
+- Parents are highly involved in their children's education, often emphasizing moral and cultural teachings.

 - Family And Social Structure